jackson-024/jackson-024/README.md

 ### Hi there 👋

-I'm Jeff, a passionate software developer with a drive for innovation and problem-solving.
+I'm Jeff, a passionate fullstack software engineer with a drive for innovation and problem-solving.

 🔭 I’m currently working on portals for a Digital lending platform